tskj/christmas-calendars/2019/tail-recursion.md

 The important difference is that in the first definition there is more work to be done after the recursive call, namely the multiplication `n * rest`, while in the second definition all the work happens before.

-One way I like to think about this in a mutable way is that the last line `factorial sofar next` is an instruction to go back to the top of the function and binding `acc` to this new value `sofar` and `n` to `next`.
+One way I like to think about this in a mutable way is that the last line `factorial sofar next` is an instruction to go back to the top of the function and bind `acc` to this new value `sofar` and `n` to `next`.
 Whenever `n == 0` and it is time to break out of this looping recursion, we simply return the latest value of `acc` directly to the original caller of the factorial function.
 In fact, this is precisely how Clojure implements tail recursion.
 Instead of detecting it automatically, Clojure forces you to use a special syntax with the special keywords `loop` and `recur`.